-Early Intervention Foster Care (EIFC) is a 5 year randomized trial to test the efficacy of a preventive intervention designed to reduce risk and improve long-term outcomes preschool-aged children in the foster care system.
+Early Intervention Foster Care (EIFC) was a 5 year randomized trial to test the efficacy of a preventive intervention designed to reduce risk and improve long-term outcomes preschool-aged children in the foster care system.
 The EIFC intervention is a developmentally-focused approach to addressing the behavioral and developmental problems common in this population.
-Outcomes of interest include foster care disruption rates, rates of reunification with biological parents and other successful long-term placements, changes in behavior and cognitive functioning, and success in school.
-We are also examining whether changes in young children’s behavioral regulation are connected to changes in areas of the brain related to stress response.
-In order to examine this question, saliva samples are being collected from collected from the study children to test for cortisol levels.
-Over the 5 years of the project, a total of 180 children between the ages of 3 and 5 will be enrolled in a 24 month assessment protocol.Funder: National Institute of Mental Health
+Outcomes of interest included foster care disruption rates, rates of reunification with biological parents and other successful long-term placements, changes in behavior and cognitive functioning, and success in school.
+We also examined whether changes in young children’s behavioral regulation are connected to changes in areas of the brain related to stress response.
+In order to examine this question, saliva samples were collected from the study children to test for cortisol levels.
+Over the 5 years of the project, a total of 180 children between the ages of 3 and 5 were enrolled in a 24 month assessment protocol.Funder: National Institute of Mental Health

 Philip Fisher, Ph.D.